James Blake (tennis): 2004

-2005–2008: Rising to the elite and Top 10 years
+2005–2008

 2005

 Blake's injuries and personal issues caused him to post relatively poor results for the first half of 2005.
 By April his ranking was 210.
 He decided to play the Challenger circuit, the "minor leagues" of tennis, in order to regain confidence and get more matches.
 In May he entered events in Tunica, Mississippi and Forest Hills, New York, and won both.
 He rejoined the ATP circuit and by August reached the final at the International Series event in Washington, D.C., where he fell to Roddick.
 He was given a wild card into AMS Cincinnati, drawing Federer in the first round.
 He then won the Pilot Pen Tennis tournament in New Haven, Connecticut, defeating Feliciano López in the final.
 After New Haven he was ranked 49.

-Blake accepted a wildcard into the US Open where he had a memorable run.
+Blake accepted a wildcard into the US Open.
 After defeating No. 2 Rafael Nadal in the round of 32, Blake beat Tommy Robredo in four sets to reach the quarterfinals where he faced Andre Agassi.
 The late-evening match is considered one of the greatest classics in the tournament's history.
 Blake was up two sets and a break in the third when Agassi made a comeback to eventually win in a fifth-set tiebreak.
 After the match Agassi said, "I wasn't the winner, tennis was".
 Later in October at the Stockholm Open, Blake won his third ATP tour title, defeating Srichaphan in the final.
 Blake finished 2005 ranked 22 in the world.